Processing multiple texts

 method is not the same as EDS-NLP's nlp.pipe

-method, and will iterate over anything you pass to it, therefore executing the operations scheduled in our lazy collection.
+method, and will iterate over anything you pass to it, therefore executing the operations scheduled in our stream.

 We recommend you instantiate your models using nlp = edsnlp.blank(...)